 When looking at a multifamily investment keep in mind that a vacant building is seen as a greater risk by the lender, due to concern that vacant units will remain that way.
 A property with a high ratio of tenants is not only seen as less of a risk but rental income will be used to help you qualify for the commercial mortgage.
 Getting the existing rental agreements in hand before approaching the lender will help solidify this piece of the process.

-Conditions: How do you plan to use the money?
+How do you plan to use the money?
 Other factors, such as environmental and economic conditions, will also be considered.
+In 2020, we were hit with the unexpected COVID pandemic.
+Make sure to check out our take on the environment here

 To Be or Not To Be a Landlord